GhislainRaze/thhm/README.md

 [1] Raze G, Kerschen G. 2024 A two-harmonic homotopy method to connect a primary resonance to its secondary resonances.
 Preprint.

 [2] Detroux T, Renson L, Masset L, Kerschen G. 2015 The harmonic balance method for bifurcation analysis of large-scale nonlinear mechanical systems.
-Computer Methods in Applied Mechanics and Engineering 296, 18–38.
-[10.1016/j.cma.2015.07.017](https://doi.org/10.1016/j.cma.2015.07.017).
+Computer Methods in Applied Mechanics and Engineering 296, 18–38. doi: [10.1016/j.cma.2015.07.017](https://doi.org/10.1016/j.cma.2015.07.017).

 ## Disclaimer
 This code comes with no warranty.